astro-mat/PP5_E-Commerce_Application/README.md

 Future additions could also include external links to further improve our SEO results.

 Further improvements could be made to the images on the site.
 Currently, they are all named after the stock code of the item.
-This is not helpfull for search engine optimisation.
+This is not helpful for search engine optimisation.
 WOrk could be done in renaming these to more meaningful descriptions of the items.
 Also, there is no allowance for alt tags and this should be added in future versions.

 The Meta data does not yet include an imgae to be displayed when the site is shared on social media